crate/crate-howtos/docs/scaling/multi-node-setup.rst

 ..
 CAUTION::

     Single host auto-bootstrapping is useful for development environments.
-    However, auto-bootstrapping is typically too slow for :ref:`production use
+    However, for improved performance and resiliency, :ref:`production
-    <going-into-production>`.
-Additionally, for improved performance and
+    <going-into-production>` CrateDB clusters should be run with :ref:`one node
-    resiliency, production CrateDB clusters should be run with :ref:`one node per host machine <manual-bootstrapping>`.
+    per host machine <manual-bootstrapping>`.
 If you use multiple hosts, you must configure your cluster with :ref:`manual bootstrapping
     <manual-bootstrapping>`.